niklasax/Beer_Analytics/README.md

 ## Database
 An AWS Postgres Database instance has been set up to allow for remote connections.

-Cleaned and transformed data is loaded into the respective schema of the database through connecting using the SQLaclemy Library.
+Cleaned and transformed data is loaded into the respective schema of the database with SQLalchemy.
-Inversly data can be read into python envorinmets for analyzing by querying the loaded data from the dtabase.
+Inversely, data can be read into python environments for analyzing by querying the loaded data from the database.